Unified greedy approximability beyond submodular maximization: Introduction

 A well-known class of functions for which the greedy algorithm has a bounded approximation ratio of (exactly) $\frac{\e}{\e-1}$ are the monotone, submodular functions~\cite{Nemhauser1978}.
 This class includes the maximum coverage problem, but fails to capture many other greedily approximable settings.
 See Figure~\ref{fig:classes} along with the following.

-Das and Kempe~\cite{Das2018} introduced the class of functions of bounded \emph{submodularity ratio }as a relaxation of submodular functions.
+Das and Kempe~\cite{Das2018} introduced the class of functions of bounded \textit{submodularity ratio }as a generalization of submodular functions.
 Importantly, its definition depends on the greedy solutions for different cardinalities.
-We adapt and weaken the definition from~\cite{Das2018} for consistency, by restricting ourselves to greedy solutions and by minimizing over all cardinalities. \begin{defn} [\cite{Das2018}]The \emph{weak} \emph{submodularity ratio }of $f\colon2^{\U}\rightarrow\R_{\geq0}$ is (using $\frac{0}{0}:=1$) \end{defn}
+We adapt and weaken the definition from~\cite{Das2018} for consistency, by restricting ourselves to greedy solutions and by minimizing over all cardinalities. \begin{defn} [\cite{Das2018}]The \textit{weak submodularity ratio }of $f\colon2^{\U}\rightarrow\R_{\geq0}$ is (using $\frac{0}{0}:=1$) \end{defn}

 Das and Kempe~\cite{Das2018} showed an upper bound of $\frac{\e^{\gamma}}{\e^{\gamma}-1}$ on the approximation ratio of the greedy algorithm for the set of all monotone functions with submodularity ratio at least $\gamma>0$, and Bian et al.~\cite{Bian2017} extended this to a tight bound that is additionally parameterized by the curvature of the objective.
 Since submodular functions have submodularity ratio $1$, this bound generalizes the submodular bound.
-Crucially, it is easy to verify that these results carry over to the set~$\gafuncs_{\gamma}$ of all monotone functions with \emph{weak} submodularity ratio at least $\gamma>0$.
+Crucially, it is easy to verify that these results carry over to the set~$\gafuncs_{\gamma}$ of all monotone functions with \textit{weak} submodularity ratio at least $\gamma>0$.\footnote{Here and throughout we use the notation $\tilde{\mathcal{F}}$ as opposed to $\mathcal{F}$ to refer to a function class based on a \textit{weak} definition.}